Tesla Inc. (TSLA) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSLA starting from Baglino Andrew D, who sale 10,500 shares at the price of $200.00 back on May 30.
-After this action, Baglino Andrew D now owns 65,547 shares of Tesla Inc., valued at $2,100,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSLA starting from Kirkhorn Zachary, who sale 7,403 shares at the price of $215.51 back on Jun 06.
+After this action, Kirkhorn Zachary now owns 201,290 shares of Tesla Inc., valued at $1,595,460 using the latest closing price.

-Kirkhorn Zachary, the Chief Financial Officer of Tesla Inc., sale 3,751 shares at $162.70 during a trade that took place back on May 04, which means that Kirkhorn Zachary is holding 195,572 shares at $610,247 based on the most recent closing price.
+Taneja Vaibhav, the Chief Accounting Officer of Tesla Inc., sale 3,181 shares at $215.51 during a trade that took place back on Jun 06, which means that Taneja Vaibhav is holding 104,504 shares at $685,585 based on the most recent closing price.

 Stock Fundamentals for TSLA